 The Mycenaean Atlas Project is a relational database dedicated to storing accurate locations of Late Helladic find spots in continental Greece and the Aegean.
 It has taken six years to reach this point; the effort is entirely self-funded.
-The number of BA sites is now more than 4400; the number of features is more than 6500.

 It features an intuitive user-interface that allows for easy exploration of the BA landscape.
 There is a dedicated page for each of the 4400+ sites.
 The DB is accessible in several ways which include a nearly-completed API.
 Those researchers who would like to obtain the full DB should contact me through e-mail.

 This is the central (or 'control') page for the site.
 It provides a variety of search methods for zeroing in on the site(s) you would like to investigate.
 Besides a General Search that allows you to search for any string there are other search types

 - Search by region (2 ways)